Skip to contents

 formulae

-A short note describing the simulation-only decomposition (within-track anatomical variance from simulations, plus a random-intercept model on simulation means: \(y \sim 1 + (1|track)\); angles handled via sine–cosine).
+A short note describing the simulation-only decomposition (within-trackway anatomical variance from simulations, plus a random-intercept model on simulation means: \(y \sim 1 + (1|trackway)\); angles handled via sine–cosine).

 Details